 There are tons of different ways that you can try to create hashtags that you can use to your advantage.
-However, there are some key factors that you should always keep in mind, no matter which type of campaign you're trying to run, or what your brand, product, or service might be.
+However, there are some hashtag suggestions that you should always keep in mind, no matter which type of campaign you're trying to run, or what your brand, product, or service might be.

-Here are some tips to help you get off on the right foot, when you're designing your next hashtag campaign:
+Here are some hashtag tips to help you get off on the right foot, when you're designing your next campaign hashtags:

-One of the biggest mistakes that you can make when you're creating hashtags for your next campaign is to make them too long.
+One of the biggest mistakes that you can make when you're trying to create a successful hashtag strategy is designing them too long.

 #GoOutsideAndHaveAFunDayWithYourFamily feels lumpy, hard to read, and unnecessarily wordy.
 Creating hashtags like these are sure to turn customers away, rather than draw them in, because it makes the message feel confusing, disorganized, and amateurish.

-Regardless of what you're aiming to promote through your hashtags, be sure to keep things as clear and concise as possible.
+Regardless of what you're aiming to promote through your hashtag search, be sure to keep things as clear and concise as possible.
 Otherwise, you could be doing your campaigns more harm than good.

-Overloading a post with dozens of hashtags only succeeds in muddling the message that you're trying to convey to your customers.
+Overloading a post with dozens of hashtags per post only succeeds in muddling the message that you're trying to convey to your target audience.
 3-4 tactfully created hashtags are much more effective than 10-12 reused, generic hashtags.

-As we mentioned earlier, relevance is also absolutely crucial to ensuring that it engages with your customers.
+As we mentioned earlier, relevance is also absolutely crucial to a successful hashtag campaign.